david-fisher/320-S21-Track1/README.md

 ###When done running all in the terminal
 Go to where the landing pages has been open on your browser [http://localhost:3006/home]. <br />
-You should be able to travere to Simulator, Editor, and Landing oage all from there
+You should be able to traverse to Simulator, Editor, and Landing page all from there